ifwe/tds/doc/rest_api.md

 * Should we expose IDs of objects through the API?
     It may prove useful, especially for resource types without other unique attributes, but it may prove unnecessary if no such resources exist.
+* Should we hard-code defaults into the API for certain attributes or expect the immediate client to pass in its own determination of defaults?
+    A good example of this would be the architecture for applications.